Laparoscopic Bariatric Surgery

 Recovering from Laparoscopic Surgery

 In general, minimally invasive laparoscopic surgery offers a quicker, safer, and more comfortable recovery compared to traditional open surgery.
 Because the technique uses smaller incisions, patients can expect to experience less post-operative discomfort and a reduced risk of complications.
-Most patients will remain at Oasis Hospital under close monitoring for only one or two days after the procedure.
+Most patients will remain at CER Hospital under close monitoring for only one or two days after the procedure.

 Another benefit of laparoscopic bariatric surgery is the fact it produces minimal scarring.
 After treatment, scarring is very discreet and most scars fade over time.